 - Buying an eBook via an independent online bookstore in France

 If you have an eBook reader, you can buy the eBook version on any online bookstore platform.
-And therefore choose to buy it from an independent platform like the ones listed bellow.
-You mainly find the ePub format but it is very easy to convert it into PDF format if you need, there are many softwares or online convertors easy to use.
+And therefore choose to buy it from an independent platform like the ones listed below.
+You mainly find the ePub format but it is very easy to convert it into PDF format if you need it, there are many software or online converters easy to use.

 National online platforms

 Leslibraires.fr is a network of about 400 independent bookstores nationwide which sell a large range of new, second-hand, or rare books.

 You can see if the book you are looking for is available in the bookshop of your choice.
 You either choose the click & collect option or be delivered at home.

 You can also discover new authors and books in their Advice section and get the bookseller review on the books.

 This website was created by the French bookseller union, the Syndicat de la Librairie.
 It is considered the first book search engine in France with more than 1 000 independent bookshops listed.
 Other independent bookseller platforms, either nationwide or regional are also listed in this search engine, this makes it a great option to find the book you are looking for.